 I say planning – that is no guarantee that we will actually do them.
-We find ourselves getting progressively slower and slower whilst the kids hunker down with games and iPads whilst my Facebook timelines fills up with happy pics of mums on beaches, hanging of rock-faces, cooking banquets and still fitting in yoga, pilates and running a 10K.
+We find ourselves getting progressively slower and slower whilst the kids hunker down with games and iPads whilst my Facebook timelines fill up with happy pics of mums on beaches, hanging of rock-faces, cooking banquets and still fitting in yoga, pilates and running a 10K.

-So, if like me, you have more in common with Ice Age’s Sid Sloth than Scrat, here are a few things you might like to try to add a spring into half term proceedings.
+So, if like me, you have more in common with Ice Age’s Sid Sloth than Scrat, here are a few things you might like to try to add a spring into half-term proceedings.

 Eat Something Different

 No, not a bushtucker trial but perhaps a different cuisine.
 We’re taking the kids to Wagamas, Yo Sushi or our local Japanese restaurant to try some Japanese cuisine (primarily to see the expression on Ieuan’s face), but you could ring the changes with an authentic curry house or perhaps Chinese.
 We love The Summer Palace Chinese Restaurant in Llandaff in the shadow of the magnificent cathedral.